 So far I have focused my attention on the biblical text itself, both Genesis 1-11 generally and the flood story specifically.
 But now I want to bring in an outside element that I believe should and must be taken into account—the findings of modern science, especially geology.

-Let me readily admit that I am not a scientist, but I have a number of trusted Christian scientists on whom I depend for my information on science.
+Let me readily admit that I am not a scientist, but I have a number of trusted Christians who are scientists on whom I depend for my information on science.
 And in a word, you don’t have to know that much about science to understand that there is not a shred of evidence that supports the idea of a global flood.
 I don’t have the space to present the scientific studies that lead to this conclusion, but I can point you to many sources.
 You might start with the recent posts here about the Grand Canyon.
-Or look at Davis A. Young, The Biblical Flood: A Case Study of the Church’s Response to Extrabiblical Evidence (Grand Rapids: Eerdmans, 1995) or the more recent The Grand Canyon: Monument to an Ancient Earth, edited by C. Hill, et.al., which asks the question “Can Noah’s Flood Explain the Grand Canyon?” and answers with a decided “No.” Also be on the lookout for article “The Genesis Flood and Geology,” in the Zondervan Dictionary of Christianity and Science, edited by P. Copan, T. Longman, C. Reese, and M. Strauss, due out in Spring 2017.
+Or look at Davis A. Young, The Biblical Flood: A Case Study of the Church’s Response to Extrabiblical Evidence (Grand Rapids: Eerdmans, 1995) or The Grand Canyon: Monument to an Ancient Earth, edited by C. Hill, et.al., which asks the question “Can Noah’s Flood Explain the Grand Canyon?” and answers with a decided “No.” Also be on the lookout for article “The Genesis Flood and Geology,” in the Zondervan Dictionary of Christianity and Science, edited by P. Copan, T. Longman, C. Reese, and M. Strauss, due out in Spring 2017.
 Here, by the way, the “absence of evidence is not evidence of absence”; it is significant, even telling.
 If there were a global flood, there would be indisputable evidence.

 We have taken a close look at the Flood story in the context of Genesis 1-11.
 I read the Bible believing it is absolutely true.
 It’s God’s Word after all.